 Baking Without Eggs: A Quick Vegan Guide

-Giving up eggs is easy once you know how to replace them!
-And the most important thing to know is that the egg replacer you choose should be determined by the level of binding or moisture that you need in a recipe.
+Avoiding eggs is easy once you know how to replace them!
+And the most important thing to know when baking without eggs is that the egg replacer you choose should be determined by the level of binding or moisture that you need in a recipe.
 Here are some great egg alternatives for baking and the best ways to use each:

 Commercial Egg Replacer

-Commercial egg replacers come in powdered form and typically contain tapioca or wheat as the primary binding agent.
+Commercial egg replacers come in powdered or liquid form and typically contain tapioca or wheat as the primary binding agent.
 Use this stuff when you need super heavy-duty binding.
-Popular brands include Ener-G and Bob’s Red Mill.
+Popular brands include Ener-G, Bob’s Red Mill, JUST, and Follow Your Heart.
 For amount needed, see directions on package.

-Super accessible, applesauce works as a decent egg replacer in sweet breads and cakes.
+Super accessible, unsweetened applesauce works as a decent egg replacer in sweet breads and cakes.
 It doesn’t have a ton of binding power, but applesauce is great when you’re in a pinch and need to use what you have on hand.
-One tablespoon of applesauce replaces one or two eggs.
+One tablespoon to ¼ cup of applesauce replaces each egg in a recipe.

 A little ground flax meal with water can create a powerful, nutritious binder for cookies, cakes, and more.
 The same is true of almond meal!
 A quick Google search can give you exact ratios, but a good rule of thumb is to combine one tablespoon of meal with two to three tablespoons of water.

-Yep, bananas can be a great binder in sweet baked treats like cakes, brownies, banana bread (of course!), waffles, and pancakes!
+Yep, ripe bananas can be a great binder in sweet treats like cakes, brownies, banana bread (of course!), waffles, and pancakes!
 About one tablespoon of banana replaces one egg in most recipes.